lsac/apama-solace-sample/README.md

 This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Message Router.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging, endpoint creation and transacted sessions if using transactions.

-The test client username of “apama_user” will be required by the Apama when connecting to the Solace Message Router.
+The test client username of "apama_user" will be required by the Apama when connecting to the Solace Message Router.

 ```text
 (config)# client-profile default message-vpn apama